jqnatividad/qsv/README.md

 ## Interpreters
+For complex data-wrangling tasks, you can use Luau and Python scripts.
+The `qsv` binary variant can embed `luau` and `python` interpreters, enabled by identically named feature flags.
+The `qsvdp` binary variant has the `luau` interpreter embedded by default.
 ### Luau

 [Luau](https://luau-lang.org) is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
 It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s own internal code having more than 2 millions lines of Luau.